DINA-Web/slim-taxonomy/readme.md

 - How to format the URL if taxon id contains slashes? (e.g. http-uri) -MSW contains somewhat messy data.
 Now part of this is cleaned in the API
         - Uppercase order etc. names to lowercase
-        - HTML in some fields (<i> removed)
+        - HTML in some fields (`<i>` removed)
         - Synonyms cannot be parsed trivially, since the field has diverse contents
         - Missing ranks: Marsupialia, Mammalia

 ## TODO

+### For mockup:

 - Validation with Dredd
-- Setup MySQL database from dump file
-- Documentaton for setup
         - Documentation for validation
 - Replace docker-compose with a simple makefile docker build command

+### For more stable use:

+- Package as Docker Hub image, with proper directory permissions
 - Clean up synonyms.
 Currently synonym field is truncated.

 ## Dev notes